claudiajs/example-projects/README.md

 * [Custom Authorizers](custom-authorizers) &ndash; a simple example of how to set up custom authorizers in API Gateway
 * [Geo location](api-gw-geolocation) &ndash; shows how to retrieve the country where your users originated the request

+## Event processing

+* [S3 File Processing](s3-file-processing) &ndash; an example service that converts files uploaded to S3; shows how to wire up Lambda to respond to S3 events
+* [Pandoc S3 Converter](pandoc-s3-converter) &ndash; a more complex example that converts S3 files to .docx using Pandoc
+* [SVG to PDF S3 Converter](svg-to-pdf-s3-converter) &ndash; convert SVG files uploaded to S3 to PDF format using RSVG and Cairo
+* [Website Email Alert](website-email-alert) &ndash; periodically check a URL and send an e-mail if it is not available; shows how to send e-mails using SES and set up Lambda functions as scheduled recurring events

 ## Proxy API

 * [Deploying a Proxy API](deploy-proxy-api) &ndash; an example of how to create an API Gateway that will proxy all requests directly to a Lambda function